christopherseaman/datasci_223/exercises/4-classification/README.md

 3. Grid search used again.
 Best parameter chosen score was 0.82.
 Evaluated on validation set to 0.81.
 Binary confusion matrix shown.

-4. This was then repeated to predict each character the same as as Task 2.
+4. This was then repeated to predict each character the same as in Task 2.
 Accuracy 0.794 was best score when fitting, and 0.78 on validation set evaluation.